Fuzzy concept: Conflicting rules

-Mathematics
+Mathematical ontology

 The definitional disputes about fuzziness remain unresolved so far, mainly because, as anthropologists and psychologists have documented, different languages (or symbol systems) that have been created by people to signal meanings suggest different ontologies.

 Put simply: it is not merely that describing "what is there" involves symbolic representations of some kind.
 How distinctions are drawn, influences perceptions of "what is there", and vice versa, perceptions of "what is there" influence how distinctions are drawn.
 This is an important reason why, as Alfred Korzybski noted, people frequently confuse the symbolic representation of reality, conveyed by languages and signs, with reality itself.

+For example, watching the TV news, the human brain spontaneously assumes that the TV images being shown are the same as what the TV viewers would see themselves, if they had been physically on the same scene at the same moment – even although the viewers don't have access to everything that exists or happens external to the image frame shown.
+In this way, the TV image shapes the meaning of what there is, and it does so for most viewers at the same time.
+A common saying is "seeing is believing", but "believing is seeing" could also be a reality to a certain extent.

-Fuzziness implies, that there exists a potentially infinite number of truth values between complete truth and complete falsehood.
+Fuzziness implies, that there exists a potentially infinite number of truth values between complete truth and complete falsehood (the endpoints of a scale).
 If that is the case, it creates the foundational issue of what, in the case, can justify or prove the existence of the categorical absolutes which are assumed by logical or quantitative inference.
 If there is an infinite number of shades of grey, how do we know what is totally black and white, and how could we identify that?